Gemma is a mother, self-employed artist, self-published author, avid reader and lover of the paranormal!

 The word "witchcraft" derives from the Old English wiccecræft, a compound of "wicce" ("witch") and "cræft" ("craft") – Online Etymology Dictionary.

 So, what is magic?
-It is said that it is the manifestations of ones will; whether it is used to hurt or to heal is up to the individual.
-To have a gift which can be wielded for the betterment of others or for ones self—though in Wiccan culture using your abilities for selfish purposes is frowned upon, as well as using said powers to hurt others.
-However, most people in modern days see magic as simple illusion; an entertainment for the masses, like Houdini and Penn & Teller.
+It is said that it is the manifestations of one's will; whether it is used to hurt or to heal is up to the individual.
+To have a gift that can be wielded for the betterment of others or for one's self—though in Wiccan culture using your abilities for selfish purposes is frowned upon, as well as using said powers to hurt others.
+However, most people in modern days see magic as a simple illusion; entertainment for the masses, like Houdini and Penn & Teller.
 If you’re wondering whether entertainment magic and magic in witchcraft are the same, I would have to say no. However, I do believe that some magicians have abilities that can be related to witchcraft—though I doubt they would believe this to be true.

 The word magic: late 14c., "art of influencing events and producing marvels using hidden natural forces," from Old French magique "magic, magical," from Late Latin magice "sorcery, magic," from Greek magike (presumably with tekhne "art"), fem. of magikos "magical," from magos "one of the members of the learned and priestly class," from Old Persian magush, which is possibly from PIE root *magh- "to be able, have power." – Online Etymology Dictionary

 Where Did Witchcraft Originate?